getindata/kedro-airflow-k8s/docs/source/03_getting_started/01_quickstart.md

 -h, --help      Show this message and exit.

 Commands:
-generate  Create an Airflow DAG for a project
+compile  Create an Airflow DAG for a project
 ```

 ## Build the docker image to be used on Kubeflow Pipelines runs